 Outsourcing includes both foreign and domestic contracting, and sometimes includes offshoring (relocating a business function to a distant country), or nearshoring (transferring a business process to a nearby country).
 Outsourcing is often confused with offshoring, however, they can be distinguished: a company can outsource (work with a service provider) and not offshore to a distant country.
 Financial savings from lower international labor rates can provide a major motivation for outsourcing or offshoring.
 There can be tremendous savings from lower international labor rates when offshoring.

-- Cost reduction: outsourced contact centers to BPOs are able to spread fixed costs like facilities, technology and training across multiple clients.
-In lower or less predictable volume scenarios, BPOs can also share agents across clients for further efficiency.
+- Cost reduction: Outsourced contact centers to BPOs are able to spread fixed costs like facilities, technology and training across multiple clients.
+In lower or less predictable volume scenarios, BPOs can share agents across clients for further efficiency.

-- 24 x 7 coverage: agent attrition is always a challenge, especially in a tight labor market.
+- 24×7 coverage: Agent attrition is always a challenge, especially in a tight labor market.
 By partnering with an outsourcer, especially one that can deliver service from multiple geographies, it can be much more cost effective to staff 24×7 without paying large shift premiums.
-It also lets a third party expert handle hiring, training, and retention efforts.
+It also lets a third-party expert handle hiring, training, and retention efforts.

-- Lack of specialized knowledge: outsourced agents are not your employees and may not be dedicated to your business.
-This means that they might not be able to represent your brand as consistently as internal employees and may not have the focus to develop specialized knowledge of your products or services.
+- Lack of specialized knowledge: Outsourced agents are not your employees and may not be dedicated to your business.
+They might not be able to represent your brand as consistently as internal employees and may not have the focus to develop specialized knowledge of your products or services.

-- Missed opportunities from customer insights: customer insights from the contact center can be a goldmine to improve your products and services, identify root causes of dissatisfaction, or even spot new business opportunities.
-Without access to interaction analytics or call recordings from the outsourcer, your business may miss out on these key customer insights.
+- Missed opportunities from customer insights: Customer insights from the contact center can be a goldmine to improve your products and services, identify root causes of dissatisfaction, or even spot new business opportunities.
+Without access to interaction analytics or call recordings from the outsourcer, your business may miss these key customer insights.